Lycoming XR-7755: Design

 The resulting design used nine banks of four cylinders each at a 40° angle to each adjacent cylinder, arranged around a central crankshaft, to form a four-row radial engine.
 Unlike most multi-row radials, which "spiral" the cylinders to allow cooling air to reach them, the R-7755 was water-cooled, and so each of the cylinder heads in a cylinder bank were in-line within a cooling jacket.

 Each cylinder bank had a single overhead camshaft actuating the poppet valves.
 The camshaft included two sets of cams, one for full takeoff power, and another for economical cruise.
 The pilot could select between the two settings, which would shift the camshaft along its axis to bring the other set of cams over the valve stems.
 The design mounted some of the accessories on the "front side" of the camshafts, namely two magnetos and four distributors.
 The seventh camshaft was not used in this fashion, its location on the front of the engine was used to feed oil to the propeller reduction gearing.

 The original XR-7755-1 design drove a single propeller, but even on the largest aircraft the propeller needed to absorb the power would have been ridiculously large.
 This led to a minor redesign that produced the XR-7755-3, using a new propeller gearing system driving a set of coaxial shafts to power a set of contra-rotating propellers.
 The propeller reduction gearing also had two speed settings to allow for a greater range of operating power than adjustable props alone could deliver.
 Another minor modification resulted in the XR-7755-5, the only change being the replacement of carburetors with a new fuel injection system.

 Operational history

 The engine first started testing at 5000 hp in 1944 with the XR-7755-3.
 A second example was provided, as planned, to the United States Army Air Forces at Wright Field in 1946.
 However, by this time the Air Force had lost interest in new piston designs due to the introduction of jet engines.
-The original test engine was later delivered to the Smithsonian Institution, where it was recently restored (2002).
+The original test engine was later delivered to the Smithsonian Institution, where it was restored in 2002.